Board of Directors

 Aisha Lone

 From a young age, Aisha’s persistent community involvement has allowed her to reach leadership roles within various non-profit organizations.
-These previous roles include: Big Sister at ‘Big Brothers Big Sisters’ and the External Communications Outreach Director on the Social Justice Committee at the University of Toronto.
 She holds a record of impactful leadership roles and has made a positive impact on her community; through a strong commitment to developing inclusivity and equity within marginalized members of society.
-Currently Aisha is serving as the Human Resources Coordinator for Peel Regional Police, Crime Stoppers, where she not only engages in recruitment and training, but also mentors’ volunteers in their employment and academic journey.
-Her strong passion for crime prevention through collaborative efforts between the police, media, and public, has helped raise awareness for public safety.

 Portrait of Will Dandie